AnnaMTZ/OK-Site/README.md

 The contact form I've created using Express.js and Nodemailer with the help of this video by  Conor Bailey - https://www.youtube.com/watch?v=30VeUWxZjS8

-The whole project is expected to be completed by the end of May 2021.
+The whole project is expected to be completed by the end of June 2021.